 GPS tracking is not about monitoring employees’ every move.
 It’s about reducing operating costs and inefficiencies in the field.
 GPS tracking systems have proven to reduce fuel and maintenance costs, increase routing and dispatching efficiency, provide safety and security for drivers, and increase response speed and accuracy to customer questions.

-MYTH 2.
-All our drivers will quit if we get GPS tracking.
+MYTH 2: Drivers will quit if we get GPS tracking

 Experience with thousands of customers contradicts this belief.
 In fact, once field employees gain experience with GPS tracking, they depend on it for routing information, roadside assistance, verification of work performed on time, etc. In many cases, GPS tracking eliminates time-consuming paperwork and provides additional security for both drivers and cargo while on the road.